Codex Misses Project-Specific Conventions: Fix With AGENTS.md

 2. Convention is documented but Codex didn’t read the doc

-3. Codex took a “popular online” pattern over yours
+3. Codex defaulted to a common pattern instead of yours

-How to spot it: New code matches a popular-blog pattern more than your existing code.
-Common with linting, testing, and naming.
+How to spot it: New code matches a popular-blog or framework-docs pattern more than your existing code.
+Most common with test IDs, lint rules, test assertions, and naming.

 4. AGENTS.md states the rule but provides no example